Friday, May 31, 2024

 "You actually are," Charlie said, pointing out that Whatever Happened to the World of Tomorrow? won an award for best astronautical literature for young adults and was picked up by Scholastic.
 The Last Mechanical Monster made the American Library Association's best graphic novel list.
 Even Mom's Cancer won a youth literature prize.

-Each Marvel Super Story is six pages long, plus a couple of pages introducing the character.
+Each of the 15 Marvel Super Stories is six pages long, plus a couple of pages introducing the character.
 I drafted a script, drew finished black-and-white art for the first three pages, and hit "Send."
 A while later, I got word: I was in!

-My story stars the Avengers featuring the Beast, a furry blue mutant who began as an X-Man but later joined Earth's Mightiest Heroes.
+My short Avengers story features the Beast, a furry blue mutant who began as an X-Man but later joined Earth's Mightiest Heroes.
 I set the story in the era of MY Avengers, which the Marvel folks told me I needed to address because the Avengers' roster and headquarters have changed a lot since I was young.
-A caption box on Page 1, explaining that this was a tale from the team's earlier days, did the trick.
+A caption box on Page 1, explaining that this was a tale from the team's past, did the trick.

 Two Avengers covers featuring the Beast from back in my day.